nce/oci-free-cloud-k8s/README.md

 ### Flux and External Secrets

-As i'm opposed to store any secrets in git (encrypted or not), i rely on external-secrets to propagate them to the cluster.
+As i'm opposed to storing any secrets in git (encrypted or not), i rely on external-secrets to propagate them to the cluster.

 To generate an `Secret` with the auth information for the oracle vault, we've to run: